calimero-archive/docs/docs/getting_started/gateway.md

 There are two endpoints for clients to connect:

 - The **RPC endpoint** for sending transactions and fetching data directly from the Shard
-- The **Indexer GraphQL endpoint** for fetching Indexer Private Shard off-chain stored inside data inside a Postgres database with a GraphQL reverse proxy in front
+- The **Indexer GraphQL endpoint** for fetching Indexer Private Shard off-chain stored data inside a Postgres database with a GraphQL reverse proxy in front

 ![](../../static/img/endpoint.png)